mmichlin66/mimcss/web/guide/defining-styles.md

 ```

 ## Specifying multiple property values
 CSS allows the same property to appear multiple times in a single ruleset, so that the latest valid value wins.
 It is usually used when there are features that are not yet supported across all browsers.
-In this case, you would specify the property with the widely supported value first and the less supported value last.For example:
+In this case, you would specify the property with the widely supported value first and the less supported value last, for example:

 ```css
 .bg